Parasitic infection - histoplasmosis

 The following supplements may help reduce symptoms, although there isn’t any scientific evidence to know for sure:

-- Vitamin C, 500 - 1,000 mg one to three times daily.
+- Vitamin C, 500 to 1,000 mg, 1 to 3 times daily.
 Vitamin C is an antioxidant and may help strengthen the immune system.

-- Grapefruit seed extract (Citrus paradisi), 100 mg capsule or 5 - 10 drops (in favorite beverage) three times daily when needed.
+- Grapefruit seed extract ( Citrus paradisi ), 100 mg capsule or 5 to 10 drops (in favorite beverage) three times daily when needed.
 Grapefruit seed may have antibacterial, antifungal, and antiviral properties.
 It may also help strengthen the immune system.
 Grapefruit seed extract interacts with a number of common medications, so don’t take it without asking your doctor first.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, when needed for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus ), 5 to 10 billion CFUs (colony forming units) a day, when needed for maintenance of gastrointestinal and immune health.
 You should refrigerate your probiotic supplements for best results.
 People with autoimmune conditions, such as lupus or rheumatoid arthritis, or people with weakened immune systems should ask their doctor before taking probiotics.

-- Coenzyme Q10, 100 - 200 mg at bedtime, for antioxidant and immune system support.
-Coenzyme Q 10 may interact with blood thinner such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, so ask your doctor before taking it.
+- Coenzyme Q10, 100 to 200 mg at bedtime, for antioxidant and immune system support.
+Coenzyme Q 10 may interact with blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin and make them less effective, so ask your doctor before taking it.

 Herbs can strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider before starting any treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, you should make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 These herbs have not been studied specifically for histoplasmosis, but they seem to stop the growth of some fungus.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg three times per day, to reduce inflammation and stop the growth of fungus.
-Cat’s claw may boost the immune system , so people with autoimmune diseases (such as rheumatoid arthritis or psoriasis) may want to avoid it.
-Cat’s claw may interact with a number of medications, so ask your doctor before taking it.
+- Cat's claw ( Uncaria tomentosa) standardized extract, 20 mg, 3 times per day, to reduce inflammation and stop the growth of fungus.
+Cat’s claw may boost the immune system, so people with autoimmune diseases (such as rheumatoid arthritis or psoriasis) may want to avoid it.
+People with leukemia should not take cat's claw.
+Cat's claw may interact with a number of medications, so ask your doctor before taking it.

-- Garlic (Allium sativum), standardized extract, 400 mg two to three times per day, to kill fungus and boost the immune system.
+- Garlic (Allium sativum) , standardized extract, 400 mg, 2 to 3 times per day, to kill fungus and boost the immune system.
 Garlic may increase the risk of bleeding.
 Ask your doctor before taking garlic if you also take blood thinners, such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin).
+Garlic may interact with some medications, including some medications used to treat HIV/AIDS, as well as some birth control medications.
+Speak with your doctor.

-- Cranberry (Vaccinium macrocarpon), 300 - 1,800 mg two times per day, to fight fungus.
+- Cranberry ( Vaccinium macrocarpon) , 300 to 1,800 mg, 2 times per day, to fight fungus.
 Cranberry contains salicylic acid, the same ingredient in aspirin.
 People with aspirin sensitivity, and people who take the blood thinners warfarin (Coumadin) or clopidogrel (Plavix) should ask their doctor before taking cranberry.

-- Reishi mushroom (Ganoderma lucidum), 150 - 300 mg two to three times per day, to reduce inflammation and strengthen the immune system.
-You may also take a tincture of this mushroom extract, 30 - 60 drops two to three times a day.
+- Reishi mushroom ( Ganoderma lucidum), 150 to 300 mg, 2 to 3 times per day, to reduce inflammation and strengthen the immune system.
+You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
 Reishi may interact with blood pressure medications and blood-thinning medications.

-- Olive leaf (Olea europaea) standardized extract, 250 - 500 mg one to three times per day, for antifungal activity and immunity.
+- Olive leaf (Olea europaea) standardized extract, 250 to 500 mg, 1 to 3 times per day, for antifungal activity and immunity.
 You may also prepare teas from the leaf of this herb.
 Olive leaf can lower both blood pressure and blood sugar.
 If you take medications for high blood pressure or diabetes, ask your doctor before taking olive leaf.

 Warnings and Precautions